Housing Voucher Tenant Rights: Section 8 and HCV Programs

 How it works

-The HCV process follows a structured sequence that defines tenant rights at each phase:
+The HCV process follows a defined sequence of phases that determines when tenant rights attach and which party bears specific obligations.

 Common scenarios